nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

 }
 ```

-The above solution uses function composition to tie together the two functions that we seperately designed to cover the components of this tree fold operation.[^3]
+The above solution uses function composition to tie together the two functions that we separately designed to cover the components of this tree fold operation.[^3] Note I've not actually used `foldTreeLine` or `foldTreeList` directly in the solution, because neither function by itself could solve the whole problem.
+Instead I've introduced the new names `reduceTree` and `reduceSubTree` for the functions that embody those subproblem solutions but are altered to solve the problem in a way that generalizes to all `Trees`.
+Here is some detail of what is going on in the code:

 1. `foldTreeLine` and its problem of applying some function `f` down the nodes a a tree is represented in `reduceTree`'s single case `match` statement.
 But remember we had to pick the first element of the list in our recursive calls before to end up with a `Tree` type argument each time.
 2. Now we don't, because `reduceTree` delegates this job to `reduceSubtree`, which takes in the entire list of children. `reduceSubTree` has the logic we put in to fold across a list using some function `g` and return when we had exhausted the list and hit `Nil`.